-- Distemper complex vaccine and boosters up to the date of adoption.
-Rabies and Bordetella (kennel cough) vaccinations, subsequent boosters and annual vaccinations ARE NOT included.
+- DAPP (dogs) and 3-way (cats) vaccine and boosters up to the date of adoption.
+Bordetella (kennel cough) vaccinations, subsequent boosters and annual vaccinations ARE NOT included.
 Please budget the cost of these when planning to adopt.

-- Microchip: Dogs will be microchipped when you adopt them.
-The microchip information will be sent to you shortly after adoption.
-You may also consider purchasing a customized name tag from PetSmart.
+- Microchip: Animals will be microchipped prior to adoption.
+The microchip will be registered to you once the adoption finalizes.
+You may also consider purchasing a customized name tag.

-- Snap 4 test and treatment: If your dog is from Mexico or the southern states, we will test for tick-borne diseases (Erlichia, Heartworm, Anaplasmosis and Lyme disease).
-A follow up treatment is needed 3 months after initial testing which will not be covered by PMRF after the dog is adopted.
+- Snap4Dx test and treatment: If your dog is from the Southern US or a tropical area, we will test for tick-borne diseases (Ehrlichia, Heartworm, Anaplasmosis and Lyme disease).
+A follow up treatment is needed 6 months after initial testing which will not be covered by PMRF after the dog is adopted.

 - Tick/Flea treatment

-- Transport to Calgary: If you live outside of Calgary, you will need to make arrangements to transport your new dog to you, including paying for this.
-In some case we may be able to assist with transport outside of calgary but we cannot guarantee.
+- Transport to Calgary: If you live outside of Calgary, you will need to make arrangements to transport your new animal home.

 - All other additions to these basic procedures or extra vetting is not covered, such as dew claw removal.
 Please discuss these procedures with your vet.